Medius named an Approved

 FAQ

 After the government's decision to refocus the role of the Public Invoicing Portal (PPF) on directory and data aggregation functions, companies that planned to act as dematerialization operators (OD) will no longer be able to route this information directly to the PPF, regardless of the type of flow.
-They will be required to rely on a Partner Dematerialization Platform (PDP) or become one themselves.
+They will be required to rely on a Accredited Platform (PA), formerly called PDP, or become one themselves.

 The electronic invoice enters the system at the verification stage.
 Instead of a long series of data, Medius converts the information so that you can have a picture of the invoice, while retaining the option of correcting the data, so that you always have the correct information without having to make manual adjustments in your ERP.